What Are Rain Boots Made Of?

-The Difference between Natural Rubber and PVC Rain Boots
+The Difference Between Natural Rubber and PVC Rain Boots

-With its durability, rubber is a heavier material than PVC and creates boots that are a bit heavier to wear.
-It is also more expensive to tap and process than plastic, resulting in a higher cost for natural rubber boots.
+The durability, elasticity, and quality of natural rubber does come with trade offs in weight and cost.
+By its nature, rubber is a heavier material than PVC, meaning natural rubber gumboots are heavier than PVC gumboots.
+The manual work involved in tapping latex from the rubber tree and processing it into rubber is also more expensive than the processes involved in fabricating PVC.
+This means that natural rubber gumboots are generally more expensive than PVC gumboots.
 There is, however, a tradeoff to be made as the higher initial cost for durable natural rubber is paid off in the longevity of the material as your boots will not need to be replaced frequently.
-(And we stand by this longevity and durability with a one-year warranty on our boots.)
+We believe strongly in the value behind durability and assessing the cost-per-wear of your gumboots and we stand by this with a one-year warranty on our boots.

 The affordability and lightness of PVC does, however, come with trade-offs.
 Notably, PVC lacks the stretch of natural rubber and will not stretch to shape your foot.
-This stiffness can lead to harsh edges to your rain boots and the common complaint that rain boots are uncomfortable.
-PVC is also less durable than rubber and has a shorter product lifespan.
-So while it may be cheaper to purchase initially, they often do not last as long leading to more replacement or repair costs.
+This stiffness can lead to harsh edges on your rain boots and the common complaint that rain boots are uncomfortable.
+This also means that if your foot is not the standard width of a boot mould, you may find it difficult to fit your foot in the boot.
+PVC is also less durable than rubber, so while it may be cheaper to purchase initially, they often do not last as long as natural rubber boots.
+This increases the cost-per-wear value as the boots may need to be replaced or repaired more frequently than natural rubber boots.
 Some manufacturers work around this by mixing in natural rubber with the PVC to create a hybrid shoe.
-This can keep the cost down, but still lacks the durability and longevity of using 100% natural rubber.
+This combo can keep the cost down, but still lacks the durability and longevity of using 100% natural rubber.

-Stay Merry everyone! xx
+Stay Merry everyone!! xx